shervinemp/BinaryDomain_texture_tools/README.md

    This application is used for creating, editing, and converting texture files.
 Add the directory of the main executable to your `PATH`.

 3. [**CubeMapGen**](https://gpuopen.com/wp-content/uploads/2017/01/cubemapgen_v1.1.exe)
    CubeMapGen is a tool for generating and filtering cubemaps.
-Ensure the directory containing `cubemapgen_v1.1.exe` is added to your `PATH`.
+Install and ensure the directory containing `cubemapgen_v1.1.exe` is added to your `PATH`.

 4. [**ParManager**](https://github.com/Kaplas80/ParManager/releases)
    ParManager is a utility for managing PAR archives used in SEGA-developed games like the Yakuza series and Binary Domain.
 It supports listing, extracting, creating, deleting, and adding files to these archives.
 Add the directory of the main executable to your `PATH`.